simeononsecurity/simeononsecurity.ch/content/articles/the-evolution-of-passwords_-from-creation-to-management/index.en.md

 To further enhance security, **behavioral biometrics** is being explored as a means of authentication.
 This technique analyzes patterns of behavior, such as typing speed, mouse movements, or touchscreen gestures, to verify the user's identity.
 By continuously monitoring these behavioral patterns, any anomalies can be detected and flagged as potential security threats.

 Blockchain technology is also being leveraged to improve password security in the post-password era.
 By decentralizing password storage and authentication processes, blockchain eliminates the need for a centralized authority, reducing the risk of data breaches and unauthorized access.
-Additionally, artificial intelligence (AI) is playing a significant role in password protection.
+Also, artificial intelligence (AI) is playing a significant role in password protection.
 AI algorithms can analyze user behavior, detect patterns, and identify potential security risks, allowing for proactive measures to be taken to prevent unauthorized access.

 As we move towards a post-password era, there are both challenges and opportunities.
 One of the challenges is ensuring widespread adoption of new authentication methods and technologies.
 Education and awareness about the importance of strong authentication practices are crucial to overcome resistance to change.
 On the other hand, the post-password era presents opportunities for innovation and advancements in authentication.
 With the continuous evolution of technology, we can expect to see new and more secure authentication methods that provide convenience without compromising security.